neophob/PixelController/README.md

 ### How to use PixelController.net

 PixelController.net allows you to network enable the PixelInvaders panels.
-See my [Blog post](http://neophob.com/2013/02/use-a-rpi-to-make-a-network-enabled-pixelcontroller/) for details, here is the quickguide:
+See my [Blog post](http://neophob.com/2013/02/use-a-rpi-to-make-a-network-enabled-pixelcontroller/) for details.
+Here is the quickguide:

-* Install ser2net
+* Install ser2net on your RPi
 * configure ser2net: `5333:raw:500:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
+* connect the Teensy board via USB to the RPi
 * start ser2net daemon
+* configure the pixelinvaders.net IP address in the `config.properties` file
 * have fun

+### Send OSC Messages to PixelController

+You can control PixelController remotely by sending OSC Messages.
+But you can also send image data to PixelController via OSC (`/OSC_GENERATOR1` and `/OSC_GENERATOR2`).

+First you need to find out the resolution for your Output device.
+Start PixelController and switch to the INFO tab.
+Search for the `Internal Buffersize` setting, this is the internal resolution.
+Now you have two options

+* send 8bpp (greyscale) image data to PixelController (Resolution X * Resolution Y * 1bpp).
+You can use Effects, Mixer and Colorsets.
+* send 24bpp image data to PixelController (Resolution X * Resolution Y * 3bpp).
+PixelController activates the pass through mode and Effects, Mixer and Colorsets cannot be used.

+See the Processing examples, I've included severall examples.

 ##OSC MESSAGES